mslav/Book-Genre-Identifier-/README.txt

 if the total number of points of found keywords was not divisible by the number of found keywords, then the score would not be as accurate.
 An edge case I ran into was realizing that printing any genre scores of 0 is not neccessary so I simply did not store those.

-I spent approximately 3 hours (a little over) on this project.